Get

 The Iditarod Poodle Team

-Looking at standard sled dog teams, you’ll see a mix of wolf-like or fox-like dogs with thick, heavy coats, erect ears, fluffy tails, and solid builds that split the difference between strength and speed.
-However, John Suter, an Army vet from California, decided to try Poodles as his team while he was stationed in Alaska in the 1970s.
+Looking at standard sled dog teams, you will see a mix of wolf-like or fox-like dogs with thick, heavy coats, erect ears, fluffy tails, and solid builds that split the difference between strength and speed.
+However, John Suter, an army vet from California, decided to try Poodles as his team while he was stationed in Alaska in the 1970s.

 Raising them side by side with Huskies to prepare them, Suter said the Poodles began to take on the traits of the Huskies and developed a passion for running.
 He raced his team in hundreds of sled races to prepare for the Iditarod, placing in the low middle of competitors.